mattischrome/console-blog/content/posts/doing-the-thing/index.md

 - Mood
 - Twenty Two
 title: Doing the thing
-heroImage: ../../assets/images/defaultHero.jpg
-description: I find it hard to get started on projects.
-This may have always been the case.
-I definitely remember
 ---
 I find it hard to get started on projects.
 This may have always been the case.
 I definitely remember instances of complex plans for school projects that I'd barely have time to finish.
 I once got up at 6AM to finish making a calendar in French—I thought it was going to be this outstanding piece of work that would genuinely replace my teacher's calendar!
 Reality didn't quite match the idea though.